joewdavies/geoblender/README.md

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/rendervalue.png">

-- In the same tab, we must also set the render engine to 'cycles'.
+- In the same tab, we must also set the render engine to 'cycles' and set 'feature set' to experimental.
 This enables blender to do its shaded-relief magic.
 If you have a powerful graphics card I reccommend chaning the 'device' to 'GPU compute' - that way renders will be much faster.

 #### Lighting settings